ayush20892/UnSocial/README.md

 <br />

 ## Overview:
-<p>✨ UnVisual is a Social Media app for connecting with friends and sharing content ✨</p>
+<p>✨ UnSocial is a Social Media app for connecting with friends and sharing content ✨</p>

 ## Preview (Responsive) :
 ![](/client/src/icon/UnSocial.gif)